andresgur/muse_project/README.md

 check_extension.py --> Script to be run after marxsim_script.py has been run to analyse the output.
 Use python marxsim_script.py -h to obtain the available command line arguments

-deredden.py --> Script to deredden flux line maps, it needs as input a config file with the flux and wavelength maps to redden and the lineratio of Halpha/Hbeta map (see example in the config_files folder)
+deredden.py --> Script to deredden flux line maps, it needs as input the balmer decrement map (Halpha/Hbeta) and it will automatically localize the flux maps

 image_stats.py --> Script to obtain some stats from a particular region of an image (python image_stats.py image.fits -region ds9reigonfile.reg